embedded-office/canopen-stack/docs/docs/usecase/callbacks.md

 ### PDO Receiption

-This optional function is called just before the PDO receiption will distribute the PDO message frame into the object dictionary.
+This optional function is called just before the PDO reception will distribute the PDO message frame into the object dictionary.
 This callback function is able to *consume* the PDO message frame, e.g. the distribution into the object dictionary will be skipped.
 Furthermore without *consuming* the PDO message frame, this function could modify the received data before distribution takes place.

 ```c
 int16_t COPdoReceive(CO_IF_FRM *frm)